 Set up email notifications and your student profile (Text)

 Introduce yourself on the discussion board (Text)

 Introduction to HeatSpring (1 minute) (Video) preview

-In this opening week, we will review best practices for technical sales, preliminary engineering and project qualification on large-scale commercial projects.
-We’ll also cover requirements and best practices for siting ground mount and rooftop projects.
+In this opening week, we will review the overall lifecycle of a PV project, to first orient ourselves to the various activities that take place, and give context for the lessons in the course.
+We will then focus on best practices for technical sales, preliminary engineering, site assessment and detailed site investigation (aka, discovery) on large-scale commercial projects.
+We’ll cover requirements and best practices for siting ground mount, carports and rooftop projects.

 Week 1: Intro Video (2:00) (Video)

 Week 1: Project Design Lifecycle (25:50) (Video)

 Week 1: Project Design Lifecycle PDF (Download .pdf)